microbit-foundation/microbit-firmata/README.md

 ## Firmata for the BBC micro:bit

+Firmata is a serial protocol that allows a host computer to interact with a microcontroller.
+This BBC micro:bit version of Firmata supports all the core Firmata 2.6 protocol commands, allowing the host computer, or client, to perform digital and analog input and output operations on the micro:bit's pins.
+Firmata extension messages allow the client to manipulate the micro:bit display, receive events from its buttons and accelerometer, and read data from it's built-in sensors.

+The Firmata protocol defines many optional extensions for features such as servo motors and i2c communications.
+Those optional Firmata features  are not currently supported, but could be added later.

-This project consists of a Firmata firmware implementation (written in C++ and based on the Lancaster DAL and mbed libraries) that is installed in a BBC micro:bit plus a client class written in Javascript that runs in Node.js and communicates with the micro:bit over a USB-serial connection.
+This project has two parts: (1) the Firmata firmware (written in C++ and based on the Lancaster DAL and mbed libraries) that gets installed in a BBC micro:bit and (2) a client class written in Javascript that runs in Node.js and communicates with the micro:bit over a USB-serial connection.

 A precompiled .hex file is provided for easy firmware installation (so you don't need to compile it yourself) and a Javascript test suite is provided to test and demonstrate the system.

-The basic Firmata features are extended with a set of micro:bit-specific commands (implemented as Firmata sysex messages) to control the micro:bit display, I/O pins, and radio.
-Similarly, Firmata extensions report micro:bit DAL button, motion, and radio events and support streaming accelerometer, magenetometer, temperature, and light sensor data.

-Optional Firmata extensions for features such as servo motors and i2c communications are not currently supported.

 ### Installing Firmata on your BBC micro:bit

-To install the Firmata firmware, plug in your BBC micro:bit, then drag and drop the most recent .hex file from the "precompiled" folder (e.g. microbit-firmata.v0.5.hex) onto the micro:bit's virtual USB drive.
+To install the Firmata firmware, plug in your BBC micro:bit, then drag and drop the most recent .hex file from the **precompiled** folder (e.g. microbit-firmata-v0.8.hex) onto the micro:bit's virtual USB drive.
 The yellow light will flash for a few seconds as the firmware loads.
 When it stops, the Firmata firmware is installed.